mayer79/foodDetector/README.md

 mean(pred != valid$y) #  0.16
 ```

-The accuracy is very bad, only 78% compared to our first approach using the pretrained net in combination with the random forest.
+The accuracy even on the validation set is very bad (84%) compared to the 98.4% of our first approach using the pretrained net in combination with the random forest.
 Can you improve it?
 But don't overfit on the test set!